DBT Therapy in Sharon, Massachusetts

 Who DBT can help

 A DBT therapist can help when you have a hard time finding balance with your mental health.
-A mental health specialist may recommend dialectical behavioral therapy if you struggle with:
+A mental health specialist may recommend dialectical behavior therapy if you struggle with:

 - Impulsive behaviors